msemple1111/average_alpr/README.md

 ; each unique stream should be defined as stream = [url]

 ; these are the cameras placed on the road
-; remember the order you put these in - they corispond to the camera number ; you will need to set the distances for these cameras later in the config stream = http://123.45.67.89/first_video_stream.mjpeg stream = http://98.76.54.32/second_video_stream.mjpeg
+; remember the order you put these in - they correspond to the camera number ; you will need to set the distances for these cameras later in the config stream = http://123.45.67.89/first_video_stream.mjpeg stream = http://98.76.54.32/second_video_stream.mjpeg